-Welcome to Lotus Arise!
-Here, you will find the complete UPSC IAS syllabus with PDF for the Civil Services Examination conducted by the Union Public Service Commission (UPSC).
+- Aspirants of Civil Services Examination are at the right place to get the details of the UPSC Syllabus, Here, You will find the complete UPSC IAS syllabus with PDF for the Civil Services Examination conducted by the Union Public Service Commission (UPSC).
 The Civil Services Examination is widely considered one of the toughest and the most prestigious examinations conducted in India.

-Giving an all-around approach to the IAS syllabus is the key to success for both the preliminary and the IAS mains examination.
+- Giving an all-around approach to the UPSC IAS syllabus is the key to success for both the Preliminary and the IAS Mains examination.

 |I||General Studies (GS)||200||2 hours|